-- a. receiving with a computer a data retrieval request from a graphical user interface (GUI) on a programmable user display device, - b. in response to the retrieval request, accessing with a computer a plurality of disparate digital databases and 30 retrieving with a computer requested data from such databases, - c. assembling with a computer an OLAP cube of the retrieved data, wherein the OLAP cube is assembled dynamically on demand without accessing a multidi- mensional database of stored retrieved data, - d. displaying the OLAP cube to the user using the GUI, - e. accepting through the GUI a user update of specific data displayed from the assembled OLAP cube, 40 - f. accessing a database relevant to the specific data of the user update, and updating that database dynamically on demand with the specific data of the user update, and - g. dynamically updating the assembled OLAP cube on demand with the specific data update.

-2. A data storage medium containing instructions programmed to perform a method, the method comprising:
+- a. receiving with a computer a data retrieval request to form an OLAP cube from a graphical user interface (GUI) on a programmable user display device, - b. in response to the retrieval request to form an OLAP cube, accessing with the computer a plurality of disparate digital databases and retrieving with the computer requested data from such databases, - viewing the OLAP cube formed from the retrieved data using the GUI, wherein the retrieved data is accessed dynamically on demand directly from the disparate digital databases, - d. accepting through the GUI a user update of specific data in the OLAP cube, - e. accessing a database relevant to the specific data, and updating that database dynamically on demand with the specific data, and - f. dynamically updating the OLAP cube data displayed on the GUI with the specific data. - 4.
+The data storage medium of claim 3, the method further comprising: - g. providing access codes, each of the access codes corresponding to a number of the disparate databases that may be accessed with the access codes, - h. assigning a user at least one of the access codes, and - receiving and responding to a data request from the user if the access code to which the user is assigned authorizes access to the disparate databases relevant to the requested data.